Sammy Lilly: Professional career

-Pittsburgh Steelers

 Lilly was claimed on waivers August 26, 1992 after being waived by the Buccaneers however he was unable to make the final regular season cut and was waived by the Steelers just 5 days later.

-Second Stint with Los Angeles Rams

-After starting Rams cornerback Todd Lyght suffered a separated shoulder and was put on injured reserve, the Rams brought back Samuel Lilly for depth on September 22, 1992.
+After starting, Rams cornerback Todd Lyght suffered a separated shoulder and was put on injured reserve.
+Because of this, the Rams brought back Samuel Lilly for depth on September 22, 1992.

 Lilly did not play beyond the 1992 season.
+In 2012, he founded Sports Academy South, a sports training academy.
+The site became defunct for unknown reasons in 2022 after not having been updated since 2017.